*PLEASE CHECK BACK IN JANUARY FOR SUMMER CAMP 2020*

 Returning campers or current Miriam School/Academy students, please call Gail Porter at 314-961-1500 or email firstname.lastname@example.org to receive information on registering.

-A $250 deposit per camp is due when a child is accepted to camp.
-A $50 deposit is required for each session of After Camp Care.
-Deposits are non-refundable after April 30, 2019.
-All camps must be paid in full by May 1, 2019 to secure a camper’s spot.
+Upon acceptance, all camps must be paid in full to secure a camper’s spot.
 Those not paid in full may forfeit their child’s camp placement.
 Due to small camp ratios, switching camps, sessions, or refunds will not be made after April 30th.
 Limited scholarships are available on a first come first served basis for those who qualify.